marriammahmed/AI_MLFraudDetectionFinTechAlgo/README.md

 These adjustments reduced model performance to around **70–80% ROC-AUC**, which is more realistic for actual fraud detection systems.

+The full **Credit Card Fraud Detection dataset** from Kaggle is too large to include directly in this repository.
+To run the notebooks, follow these steps:

+1. Download the dataset from Kaggle: [Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)
+2. Place the file in the `data/` folder of this repository with the name `creditcard.csv`.

 ## ⚙️ Models Used
 Two models were tested:
 - Logistic Regression (baseline)